ocsi01/VirginFix/README.md

 Fix for Virgin Media Superhub 2 VS MacBook Pro (2015) wifi issue
 ======
-The following codes are designs and written by my.
+This code is for my personal use.
 The main goal is to Quick-Fix the issue between the new Macbook Pro and the Virgin Media Superhub 2 wireless modem.
-Use the code based on your own decission.
+Use the code based on your own decision.
-Feel free to contribute or leave a comment here or on Twitter.
+Feel free to contribute or leave a comment here.

 **How to use**